 Placements should take place in at least 2 schools or early years settings and include at least 2 weeks in a school in key stage 1.

 A shorter training programme may be suitable for some trainees, but others may need longer to meet the required standards.

 For graduates on an employment-based route, the amount of time will be determined by their specific training programme.

 You shouldn’t recommend any trainee for the award of EYTS until they have met all the Teachers’ Standards (Early Years).

 There are 4 routes that lead to the award of early years teacher status.
 Details of available funding, including bursary rates for the academic year 2016 to 2017 are in our early years initial teacher training (ITT): funding guidance.

 Graduate entry (full-time)

 We fund this route and training is typically over a 1 year period.
-Trainees with high academic achievement may be eligible for a bursary.
+Some trainees may be eligible for a bursary.